EshaanTrehan/EshaanTrehan/README.md

-# 💫 About Me:
+#  Hi there 👋
+### ⚡ Fun fact:
-🔭 I’m currently working on a Machine Learning Model<br>🌱 I’m currently learning up my basics in Deep Learning.<br>👨‍💻 All of my projects are available at https://eshaantrehan.github.io/<br>
+- 🔭 I’m currently working on a Machine Learning Model<br>
+- 🌱 I’m currently learning up my basics in Deep Learning.<br>
+- 👨‍💻 All of my projects are available at https://eshaantrehan.github.io/<br>

 ## 🌐 Socials: